mseto97/automation-exercise-cypress/GETTING_STARTED.md

 The tests are written in TypeScript and follow the Page Object Model pattern.
 Test/spec files are in the e2e folder.

+## Prerequisites
+Ensure you have Node.js and npm installed on your machine.
+You can download and install Node.js (which includes npm) from [Node.js official website](https://nodejs.org/).

+To verify if npm is installed, run the following command in your terminal/command prompt:

+  npm --version

+If npm is installed, this command will display the version number.
+If you don't have npm installed, please install it before proceeding with the following steps.

 ## Getting the Latest Code
 To get the latest code from the GitHub repository, clone the repository to your local machine using the following steps:

-Open your terminal/command prompt and run the following command to clone the repository:
+Open your terminal/command prompt and navigate to the folder location you wish to clone the repo to.
+Run the following command to clone the repository:

   git clone https://github.com/mseto97/automation-exercise-cypress.git

-Once the repo has been cloned, navigate to the project folder cd automation-exercise-cypress
+Once the repo has been cloned, navigate to the project folder in the terminal using: cd automation-exercise-cypress